Alinemati1987/Alinemati1987/README.md

 #### 🏎 *Carso

-As the final step of our course at Codaisseur, I built an app about the cars.
-This app allows the users to find their favorite car base on its engins sound. the user has two option, as a rich person can buy this car directly from the company, or as a car lover who can buy a sound kit that produce the same sound for his current car as his favorite car model has.
-On the other hand the sellers of sound kits also can sign up and present their products.
+As the final step of our course at Codaisseur, I built an app about cars.
+This app allows users to find their favorite car based on its engine's sound. the user has two options, as a rich person can buy this car directly from the company, or as a car lover who can buy a sound kit that produces the same sound for his current car as his favorite car model has.
+On the other hand, the sellers of sound kits also can sign up and present their products.
-The front-end is created with JavaScript, React, Redux and CSS, and the back-end with an Express server, JWT & Bcrypt authentication and a PostgreSQL database with Sequelize ORM.
+The front-end is created with JavaScript, React, Redux, and CSS, and the back-end with an Express server, JWT & Bcrypt authentication, and a PostgreSQL database with Sequelize ORM.
 The images and sounds are stored and fetched from the Cloudinary.
 I have furthermore integrated PayPal as a payment method.

 *Carso Repositories:*  <a href="https://github.com/Alinemati1987/carso-frontend">Front End</a> / <a href="https://github.com/Alinemati1987/carso-backend">Back End</a>

+#### 🏎 * !
+Bored

+As a group project at Codaisseur, we built an entertaining app.
+This app allows users to find an activity for themselves when they are bored.
+This app suggests different activities in different fields as well as doing activities alone, with another person, or with a group.
+The user has two menus for selecting these options.
+Since the weather has a key effect on the activity, we used a weather API in connection with GPS API, and the app automatically shows the weather forecast visually to the user.
+Additionally, we build this app with react-native, and this app is now available for mobiles (Android and ios).
+The front-end is created with JavaScript, React, Redux, and CSS, and the mobile version with react-native and redux.
+The activities are fetched from an API.

+* ! bored Repositories:*  <a href="https://github.com/Alinemati1987/Bored-frontend">Web-app</a> / <a href="https://github.com/Alinemati1987/boredNative">Mobile-app</a>

 ### ✉️ Find me on: